gingerbeardman/gingerbeardman.github.io/_posts/2016/2016-06-16-post-processing-animated-gifs.md

 ---

-> This article was originally posted on [pico8 BBS in 2016](https://www.lexaloffle.com/bbs/?tid=3614), and slightly modified on [Playdate devforum in 2020](https://devforum.play.date/t/post-processing-animated-gifs/1074).
+> This article was originally posted on [pico8 BBS in 2016](https://www.lexaloffle.com/bbs/?tid=3614), and on [Playdate devforum in 2020](https://devforum.play.date/t/post-processing-animated-gifs/1074).

 I was interested to see how easy/difficult it is to edit the animated GIF recordings.
 My goal was to trim some frames from the beginning and end to make a more succinct video.